dendronhq/dendron-site/vault/dendron.rfc.7-graph-rework.design.md

 id: 6e87249b-358f-4f4b-8049-dff6e6a8463b
 title: Better Graph View – Design
 desc: ""
-updated: 1622042726673
+updated: 1640425555933
 created: 1621277234750
 ---

-> This design document pertains to the Next.js/VSCode graph implementation.
+> This design document pertains to the Next.js/VS Code graph implementation.
 If you're looking for the GraphViz export pod, [[you can find its documentation here. | dendron.topic.pod.builtin.graphviz]]

 ## Summary

 <!-- High level overview of solution -->

-The goal of this graph redesign is to create a better-performing, filterable graph view useable by both a published Next.js site and within VSCode.
+The goal of this graph redesign is to create a better-performing, filterable graph view useable by both a published Next.js site and within VS Code.

 ## Lookup